habishua/Amazon_Affiliate_Earnings/README.md

 </p>

 ### Product Categories
-- Electronics and Kitchen products generated the highest total commissions, earning $237.44 and $245.68 respectively, with Electronics averaging $39.57 per season and Kitchen $49.14.
+- Electronics and Kitchen generated the highest total commissions, earning $237.44 and $245.68 respectively, with Electronics averaging $39.57 per season and Kitchen $49.14.
 - Health & Fitness and Home & Garden also performed well seasonally, peaking at $54.44 and $101.75 in single seasons.
 - Smaller categories like Clothing, Shoes, and Sports & Outdoors contributed minimally to overall earnings.
 <p align="center">